MaybeJaybe/string-lib/README.md

 > Output: `true`

 ### Challenge 11 - readme
 Add a readme.md to your GitHub Repo.
 In this file you will document your library of string functions.
 Also include a link to your library on npm.
-You'll be publishing this npm in class 2.